2020 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Missing Clad Layer Error

-This error occurs when the outer nickel layer fails to bond properly with the copper core, exposing the reddish copper underneath.
-The affected coin displays a distinctive two-tone appearance.
+This error occurs when the outer nickel-copper layer fails to bond properly with the copper core, leaving the reddish copper exposed on one face.
+Affected coins have a distinctive two-tone look that is easy to spot.

 2. Broadstruck Error

-A 2020 broadstruck dime sold for $68 in circulated condition, with uncirculated examples commanding higher premiums.
-The enlarged diameter and missing edge details make these errors relatively easy to identify.
+A 2020 broadstruck dime sold for $68 in circulated condition.
+Uncirculated examples with a sharp, full design command higher premiums.
+The missing reeding and enlarged diameter make broadstrikes easy to identify with the naked eye.

 Where To Sell Your 2020 Dime?